-Sometimes when I need to start a project – a blog post, cleaning my house, a marketing campaign – whatever it might be – my brain starts mapping all of the possible ways it could be done.
+Sometimes when I need to start a project – a blog post, cleaning my house, a marketing campaign – whatever it might be – my brain starts mapping all of the possible ways it can do.
 While never this organized, it can feel a bit like this:

-It’s like I can see the endless decisions that need to be made – without knowing the answers to those decisions.
+It’s like I can see the endless decisions which I should take – without knowing the answers to those decisions.
 It’s overwhelming and frustrating.
-I want to know how to navigate the entire project before I get started.
+I want to know how to navigate the entire project before I start.
 Or at least most of it.

 The overwhelm is my clue that I don’t yet know how to move forward.